News

 Water each plant individually, ideally avoid over saturating the blooming plants - they will be able to intake moisture through the others plants wet soil.
 Majority of blooming plants such as Kalanchoe's - which are technically succulents - like to have their soil dry out in between waterings.
 However tropical plants that could be in your garden would require more frequent watering.
 So watering based off each plants specific needs are the best way to ensure your Fall Garden continues to thrive!

 Avoid watering directly over foliage or blooms and if you notice your garden has moss at the top of the pot then it is best to water under the moss to ensure that the soil intakes the water and not the moss.
+When watering into a pot without drainage holes, be sure to discard any excess watering sitting at the bottom of your pot to prevent root rot or pests.

 Soil/Repotting